Ocoee Dam No. 3: Background and construction

+February 2008 sediment analysis

+On February 11, 2008, a team from Yonsei University tested mud from the bottom of Ocoee Lake No. 3 and found it contained metals like iron, aluminum, manganese, copper, zinc and lead.
+In a paper published under the title "Metal release from bottom sediments of Ocoee Lake No. 3, a primary catchment area for the Ducktown Mining District ", the researchers discovered that about one-sixth of the mud dissolved quickly in a strong acid solution.
+When the water above the mud became slightly more acidic—dropping from a pH of 6.4 down to 5.9, such as from light acidic rainfall—a large amount of those metals seep into the water column.
+At the lowest pH tested by the researchers (2.6), lead levels in the water jumped over two thousand times, copper by 160 times, and zinc by 21 times.
+The researchers concluded across multiple tests that activities such as stirring up sediment, dredging, removal of the dam, light acid rain, or acid spill has the potential to release these toxic metals into the water in large quantities.

 January 2009 sludge release

 On January 4, 2009, TVA released a substantial amount of contaminated sludge-like material from the Ocoee No. 3 Reservoir into the Upper Ocoee immediately downstream, killing an undetermined number of fish and covering the river with a 3.5 ft layer of "foul-smelling" sludge as far downstream as the Ocoee No. 2 Reservoir.
 The sludge was filled with contaminants— including copper, iron, and zinc— left over from the mining operations that once denuded the Ducktown Basin, which is adjacent to the Ocoee No. 3 reservoir.
 The release polluted the Ocoee Whitewater Center, which is two miles (3 km) downstream from Ocoee Dam No. 3.

 TVA stated that the release was part of routine maintenance in anticipation of rain showers.
 The material was released via the dam's sluice gates, which are located at the bottom of the dam and are typically used for low-level and recreational releases.
 On January 12, 2009, in response to the incident, the Tennessee Department of Environment and Conservation issued a notice of violation that ordered TVA to get state approval before using the dam's sluice gates, restore the affected areas, and submit a management plan for sluicing operations at the dam.